pierluigigrossi/pierluigigrossi.github.io/_pages/ip.md

 * Switches:Cisco Nexus 7000, 9000, QFX 5100 series
 * Virtual Switches:  Vmware Distributed Switch

-I swapped deployments from plain Ethernet, Spanning Tree and VLAN to VxLAN and Routing, building the so called "IP Switched Fabric", this technology enables streaching of VLANs across geographically different places and saves links capacity, using the ECMP routing techinque.
+I swapped deployments from plain Ethernet, Spanning Tree and VLAN to VxLAN and Routing, building the so called "IP Switched Fabric".This technology enables stretching VLANs across geographically different places and saves links capacity, using the ECMP routing techinque.
 All DC services relay on the same IP fabric, iSCSI too.

 #### Enterprise Networks